ace-racer/wordpress-recommender/README.md

 ## Technical enhancements
 - [X] Publish as a package to PyPI
-- [ ] Add unit tests
+- [X] Add tests
-- [ ] Write a build pipeline and use GitHub actions to trigger build process on code push and PR
+- [X] Write a build pipeline and use GitHub actions to trigger build process on code or tag push and PR